2019 Antalya Open (pool): Men's event

 The men's event was held from 7–9 November 2019 with 181 participants.
 The double-elimination stage featured nine rounds.
-Nick Malai defeated former winner Ruslan Chinachov 9–1 in the opening round, however, both players won their remaining matches and reached the single-elimination round.
+Nick Malai defeated former winner Ruslan Chinakhov 9–1 in the opening round, however, both players won their remaining matches and reached the single-elimination round.
 British players Mark Gray and Darren Appleton also met in the first round; the 2012 WPA World Nine-ball Championship winner Appleton won 9–5.
 Gray commented post-match that his was to blame, and that the "better player undoubtedly won".
 Having won, Appleton qualified for the winner's third round, but decided to sleep prior to the match.
 Instead of waking in time for his 4:30 pm GMT match with Albin Ouschan, Appleton overslept, forfeited the match, and also his loser's qualification round match, scheduled to also be against Gray.
 Two several-time Euro Tour winners Mario He and Thorsten Hohmann met in the loser's qualification round.
 Hohmann led 6–3, before He won five of the next six racks to lead 8–7, however Hohmann won the next two frames to eliminate He.

 The single-elimination round was played on the 8 and 9 November.
 Hohmann met fellow German player and reigning WPA World Nine-ball champion Joshua Filler.
 Filler outplayed Hohmann, and won 9–3.
 Mark Gray defeated Tomasz Kapłan 9–2 to meet Filler in the last 16, where Filler won 9–7.
 Francisco Sanchez-Ruiz defeated Albin Ouschan 9–2 in the last 32 before defeating Wiktor Zielinski 9–1 to reach the quarter-finals.
 At the quarter-final stage, Sanchez-Ruiz was defeated by Russian youngster Fedor Gorst 5–9.
 Elsewhere, Denis Grabe defeated Mieszko Fortunski 9–6, Eklent Kaçi defeated Sanjin Pehlivanovic 9–5 and David Alcaide defeated Joshua Filler 9–7.
 The first semi-final saw Kaci defeat Alcaide 9–4, whilst Grabe defeated Gorst 9–6.

 The final was held at 5:30 pm GMT between Grabe and Kaci.
 Grabe was playing in his fourth Tour final, having won two prior events in 2014, whilst Kaci was playing in his fifth final, having won two prior events including the 2019 Austria Open prior in the season.
 With Grabe leading 4–1, Kaci missed a shot on the and conceded the rack in frustration.
 Referee Nikola Pešo deemed the act as unsportsmanlike and awarded both rack six and an additional rack to Grabe.
 Leading 6–1, Grabe won three of the next four racks to win the tournament.